SrS2225a/BetterDiscord/plugins/CustomUploader/README.md

 ```
 https://example.com/$json:response$
 ```
-Buf if the response just contains a full URL, then you can use this syntax.
+Or if the response contains a full URL, then you can use this syntax.

 **Example:**
 ```